JohnKimDev/sails-hook-req-validate-promise/readme.md

-# [DEPRECATION NOTIFICATION] sails-hook-req-validate-promise
+# [DEPRECATION NOTICE]

+## sails-hook-req-validate-promise

-## Use [sails-hook-req-validate](https://www.npmjs.com/package/sails-hook-req-validate) for the updated version!
-There is a brand new version that supports both PROMISE and Non-PROMISE versions along with many new features.
+## Please use [sails-hook-req-validate](https://www.npmjs.com/package/sails-hook-req-validate) for the updated version!
+There is a brand new version that supports both PROMISE and Non-PROMISE versions with many new features.

-I will no longer support this package but I will continue to update the [sails-hook-req-validate](https://www.npmjs.com/package/sails-hook-req-validate) version.
+I will no longer support this package but I will continue to update the [sails-hook-req-validate](https://www.npmjs.com/package/sails-hook-req-validate) package.

 ---
 ---